 In the original negotiations, the following may be relevant:

-• The likelihood of whether any planning consent is likely to be granted considering the potential future uses of the land and the geographical area involved.
+- The likelihood of any planning permission being granted considering the potential future uses of the land and the geographical area involved.

-• The length of the original term over which the claw-back is to apply; typically, agreements are for a period of between 20-25 years.
+- The term of the original overage period; typically, agreements are for a period of between 20-25 years.

-• The percentage of the uplift in value of claw-back; whilst a fixed percentage is often stated, a sliding scale approach could be considered, reducing the percentage payable over the life of the term.
+- The percentage of the uplift in value of the overage agreement; whilst a fixed percentage is often stated, a sliding scale approach could be considered, reducing the percentage payable over the life of the term.

-- The extent of the land to be subject to the claw-back.
-If a large area of land was the subject of the sale and purchase between the original parties, it may only be part of such property that will be the subject of a claw-back.
+- The extent of the land to be subject to overage.
+If a large area of land was the subject of the sale and purchase between the original parties, it may only be part of such property that will be the subject of an overage clause.

-• The allowable cost deductions in relation to the landowner obtaining the planning consent.
-The calculation of the overage is usually based on the net uplift in value so that potentially expensive planning costs being incurred by the owner will be allowed for.
+- The allowable cost deductions in relation to the landowner obtaining the planning permission.
+The calculation of overage is usually based on the net uplift in value, so that potentially expensive planning costs being incurred by the owner will be allowed for.

 What is allowed development?

 In addition to the above, the original purchaser of the land may have intentions to use or develop the land in a particular way for his own purposes.
 Any such change of use may require planning permission from the local authority and it is relevant that the buyer is not caught by an overage provision in such circumstances.
 It will therefore have been agreed between the parties that the specific uses mentioned by the original buyer will be allowed for.
 Often the buyer will wish to have as much flexibility as possible and will negotiate accordingly; the seller will need to be mindful of such allowed development since he will not receive any overage payment if the land is so used.